0n0w1c/electric-grid/readme.md

 Circuit poles create copper wire connections for performance considerations, but they are hidden

 Startup setting to enable transformator overloads, allowing transformator connections that overload the electric network.
-Startup settings to modify electric poles, they only take effect if the overhaul is active.
+Startup settings to modify electric poles

 *Transformators can be controlled via the circuit and/or logistic networks.*